Response to Motion to Limit Technology in Opening Statement

 State v.
 Parker, 72 Ohio App.3d 456, 466, 594 N.E.2d 1033 (1991); See also, State v.
 Bjorklund, 258 Neb.
 432, 604 N.W.2d 169 (S.Ct.
 Neb.
 2000)(use in opening statement of charts depicting enlargements of criminal information was not an abuse of discretion).

-“Counsel are given wide latitude in use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
+“Counsel are given wide latitude in the use of demonstrative aids at trial to assist the jury in understanding the issues they must decide.”
 Tench v.
 Galaxy Appliance & Furniture Sales, Inc., 255 Ga.
 App.
-829, 567 S.E.2d 53 (2002)(holding that it was not an abuse of discretion to allow use of a chart that was not later admitted into evidence as demonstrative evidence during opening).
+829, 567 S.E.2d 53 (2002)(holding that it was not an abuse of discretion to allow the use of a chart that was not later admitted into evidence as demonstrative evidence during opening).
 “In the trial of any civil action, counsel for either party shall be permitted to use a blackboard and models or similar devices in connection with his argument to the jury for the purpose of illustrating his contentions with respect to the issues which are to be decided by the jury, provided that counsel shall not in writing present any argument that could not properly be made orally.”
 Id.; See also, Miller v.
 Hometown Propane Gas, Inc., 86 Ark.App.
 189, 197-98, 167 S.W.3d 172, 178 (2004)(holding that it was not an abuse of discretion to permit counsel to “flick” a Bic cigarette lighter in opening statement as a demonstrative aid).

 F. PowerPoint and other multimedia presentations.

 Using multimedia presentations during opening statements can be an effective and compelling way to present your case to a jury.
-Although such presentations will not win cases by themselves, they can be important tools in the advocate’s arsenal.
+Although such presentations will not win cases by themselves, they can be essential tools in the advocate’s arsenal.
 If done correctly they help keep the trier of fact engaged and make arguments more effective.
 Displaying Digital Media During Opening Statements: Tactics, Techniques, And Pitfalls, Simberg, Joel, 60 DePaul L. Rev. 789, 803 (Spring 2003).

 Most litigation consultants urge lawyers to include computer-driven graphics in their opening statements.
 Trial practice courses deliver the same message.
 And lawyers are quick to see the advantages in making opening statements more interesting, compelling and expeditious.
-For these reasons, even if there are very few uses of court-room technology in other parts of the case, counsel may want to use some visuals during opening statement.
+For these reasons, even if there are very few uses of courtroom technology in other parts of the case, counsel may want to use some visuals during opening statement.
 They are likely to include bullet-point slides, as well as some of the exhibits that have been admitted during the pretrial conference.
 Federal Judicial Center, Effective Use of Courtroom Technology: A Judge’s Guide to Pretrial and Trial, P. 153-54(2001).

 Inexperienced lawyers sometimes fear objections if they use displays during an opening statement.
 The court can overcome this concern by advising during pretrial proceedings the general rule governing bullet-point slides: the words on the slide are not objectionable if they could be spoken by the lawyer during the opening statement.
 Id.